ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 SciSheets uses a client-server design.
 The client runs in the browser using HTML and JavaScript;
 the server runs Python using the Django frameworki ref??.
-This design provides benefits, especially zero install deployment and leverage the rapid pace of innovation of browser technologies.
+This design provides a
+zero install deployment and
+leverages the rapid pace of innovation of browser technologies.

 Our strategy has been to limit the scope of the client codes to presentation and handling end-user interactions.
-The client's scisheets is limited to handling interactions to recognize which scisheet element is clicked and to providing menus in response to clicks.
-When additional data are required to populate a menu (e.g., the scisheet "open" item), the client uses AJAX to obtain information from the server.
-In general, AJAX calls specify a scisheet element (e.g., column), its name, an action to perform (e.g., rename), and arguments.
+In some cases, the client requires data from the server to perform an end-user interaction
+(e.g., populate a list of saved scisheets).
+In these cases,
+the client interacts with the server via AJAX calls.
+The client makes use of several JavaScript packages including JQuery, YUI DataTable, and JQueryLinedText.

 .. figure:: SciSheetsCoreClasses.png
    :scale: 30 %